quisido/quisi.do/README.md

 - `yarn` to install the existing dependencies.
 - `yarn up * && yarn up @*/*` to upgrade to the latest dependencies.
 - `yarn dlx @yarnpkg/pnpify --sdk vscode` to integrate with VS Code.

+To run the website locally, use `yarn start`.